amorychambers/teahouse-project/README.md

 ### Visiting Information

 - Location of the business listed prominently, inviting users to visit
-- Embedded interactive Google maps feature further establishes a concrete idea of the business location for the user, allowing them to place it in context of the surroundings and more easily understand how to get there
 - Opening hours listed in a clean, spacious table for ease of comprehension
 - On larger screen sizes, additional image to complete the two-by-two grid structure and make the storefront immediately recognisable